Jenna K. Moran: Role-playing games

 Moran began to write supplemental sourcebooks for existing RPGs, including four for Steve Jackson Games's urban fantasy RPG In Nomine, and five for White Wolf Publishing's epic fantasy RPG Exalted.
 She also co-authored various RPGs including Ex Machina, and the second and third editions of Exalted.

 In the late 1990s, Moran began to create her own RPG universe, where she envisioned the player characters would be powerful servants of the gods who are attempting to save reality from destruction by the mysterious Excrucian Host.
-In 1999, the resultant diceless indie RPG Nobilis was released as a "print on demand" publication by Pharos Press.
+In 1999, the resultant diceless indie role-playing game Nobilis was released as a "print on demand" publication by Pharos Press.
 Pyramid called it "Complex, unique, and deeply touching, Nobilis is one of the most interesting small press RPGs in years."
 Moran released a second edition in 2002 with Hogshead Publishing, which became affectionately known as the "Great White Book" owing to its unusual 12x12" form factor.

-In 2005, Moran was the primary author of the Weapons of the Gods RPG, the first in-house RPG from Eos Press.
+In 2005, Moran was the primary author of the Weapons of the Gods RPG, the first role-playing game that Eos Press published in-house.

 Moran continued to work with Eos, publishing the third edition of Nobilis in 2011, but it was later removed from sale after Moran and Eos parted ways.
 A revised version of the third edition was returned to market in 2022 with new layout and art.